teja-yarragunta/react-essentials/notes.md

 components should follow PascalCasing

-if we export a component as default we don't need to put that component in { } while importing and with whatever name we want ./ indicates that's it's our own file and loves in the current directory, and it's not some third party package, and the default is .js extension also works from .jsx, so we don't need to specify the extension
+if we export a component as default we don't need to put that component in { } while importing and with whatever name we want ./ indicates that's it's our own file and lives in the current directory, and it's not some third party package, and the default is .js extension also works from .jsx, so we don't need to specify the extension

 ```
 <button onClick={handleClick()}>Click me</button>